Tush Kush: What You Need to Know About Suppositories

 Physicians often weigh the pros and cons of each route when considering how to prescribe a medicine.
-The pharmacokinetics are important; pharmacokinetics describe the mechanism and rate at which the drug enters the blood stream and is taken up by the target tissues; includng how long the concentration of the drug stays at therapeutic levels in the blood stream.
-Bioavailability of the drug, or what percentage of the drug is actually absorbed into the blood stream as opposed to eliminated from the body, is also considered.
+The pharmacokinetics are important; pharmacokinetics describe the mechanism and rate at which the drug enters the blood stream and the target tissues take it up; including how long the concentration of the drug stays at therapeutic levels in the blood stream.
+Studies also consider the Bioavailability of the drug.
+This means the percentage of the drug the blood stream actually absorbs, as opposed that which the body eliminates.

 Cannabis, for example, has low bioavailability when consumed orally.
 The liver will break down some of the active ingredients and dispose of them as waste before they ever have a chance to get into the blood stream.
-This is often called the “first-pass effect” of the liver.
+Scientists is often call this the “first-pass effect” of the liver.
 The pharmacokinetics of orally consumed cannabis are also highly variable among individuals and the uptake of active ingredients is relatively slow.

 Therefore, prescribing THC or other cannabinoid medicines as an oral dose may not always be the optimal solution.
-Injections allow more control over the dose and result in much greater bioavailability, but cannot be self-administered.
+Unfortunately, its impossible to self-administer injections.
+Still, they allow more control dosage control and much greater bioavailability.
 Smoking and oromucosal sprays are easy to self-administer, but some patients may object to smoking and may have difficulty with the sprays.
 For these patients, a rectal suppository is a good alternative.

 One small clinical study (just two patients) found that bioavailability of THC administered in a rectal suppository was twice that of THC taken orally.
-Studies performed in monkeys found that not only were rectal suppositories superior to oral dosage, but also to injections.
-The amount of time that the rectally administered THC stayed in the bodies of the monkeys (or mean residence time) was longer by about two and a half hours than when it was intravenously injected.
+Studies performed in monkeys found that not only were rectal suppositories superior to oral dosage, but even to injections.
+The amount of time that the rectally administered THC stays in the bodies of the monkeys (or mean residence time) was longer than intravenous injection by about two and a half hours.
 A rectal suppository delivers the drug directly to the blood stream and avoids the first-pass effect of the liver.

 However, studies have found that pure THC cannot be absorbed rectally, but it must be administered in a pro-drug form called THC-hemisuccinate.
-This pro-drug is easily absorbed into the blood stream in the rectum and then is rapidly converted to the THC once in the blood.
-However, the clinical studies of rectal suppositories are limited to a handful of very small studies, and also the data obtained from monkeys.
-As a result, cannabis is not often prescribed as a suppository at this time.
+This pro-drug easily absorbs into the blood stream through the rectum.
+Soon afterwards our body converts it to THC in the blood.
+However, so far, we do not have enough clinical data on rectal suppositories.
+A handful of very small studies are all we have so far.
+Further, the data obtained was from monkeys.
+As a result, doctors do not yet commonly prescribe cannabis as a suppository, yet.